Kenny-Sum/Rock_Paper_Scissors_Game/README.md

 The game ends if either the player or the computer have reach a score of 5.
 In this case, the computer has won and the player has lost.

+# Potential Improvements
+The webiste could contain a play again button or a main menu button.
+Also, the javascript file contains alot of redundant code which could be condensed.